AXErunners/docs/introduction/information.rst

   problem, or make a decision.

 X11
-  :ref:`X11 <x11-hash-algorithm>` is a hashing algorithm created by Axe Core developer Evan Duffield.
+  :ref:`X11 <x11-hash-algorithm>` is a widely used hashing algorithm created by Dash core developer Evan Duffield.
+X11’s chained hashing algorithm utilizes a sequence of eleven scientific hashing algorithms for the proof-of-work.
+This is so that the processing distribution is fair and coins will be distributed

 Zero Confirmations
   This is a transaction without any confirmations from the blockchain.
   It is technically reversible (unless InstantSend was used).